 Mady has received her BS in Psychology with a minor in Sociology from Linfield College.
 Mady is passionate about helping children and their families.
 She approaches children with compassion and understanding.
 Mady works at Family Counseling Services as a Habilitative Support Interventionist.
 She is currently perusing her Masters in Social Work at Boise State University.

-Marrissa has been a resident in Boise for just about a year.
-She was born and raised in Las Vegas, Nevada.
-In 2016, she graduated from Concordia University, Irvine with a Bachelors degree in Education Leadership.
+Marrissa has been a resident in Boise for two years.
+In 2016, she graduated from Concordia University, Irvine with a Bachelor's degree in Education Leadership.
 She received her Habilitative Intervention certification in February 2019.
+Marrissa is currently studying at Simmons University to obtain her Masters in Applied Behavior Analysis and test to be a Board Certified Behavior Analysis.
 Marrissa loves her job and the clients she works with!